Selenenic acid: Properties

+The Se-O absorbs in the IR spectrum at 680–700 cm^{−1}.

 Selenenic acids are believed to be transient intermediates in a number of redox reactions involving organoselenium compounds.
 One notable example is the syn-elimination of selenoxides.
 Selenenic acids are also transient intermediates in the reduction of seleninic acids as well as the oxidation of diselenides.
 The reasoning for postulating selenenic acids as reactive intermediates is based in part on analogy with their more extensively studied sulfenic acid analogs.

 Biology

 Selenenic acids derived from selenocysteine are involved in cell signaling and certain enzymatic processes.
 The best known selenoenzyme, glutathione peroxidase (GPx), catalyzes the reduction of peroxides by glutathione (GSH).
 The selenenic acid intermediate (E-SeOH) is formed upon oxidation of the catalytically active selenol (E-SeH) by hydrogen peroxide.
 This selenenic acid derivative of the peroxidase then reacts with a thiol-containing cofactor (GSH) to generate the key intermediate selenenyl sulfide (E-SeSG).
 This intermediate is subsequently attacked by a second GSH to regenerate the selenol and the glutathione cofactor is released in its oxidized form, GSSG.
 The catalytic mechanism of GPx, involves selenol (R-SeH), selenenyl sulfide (R1-SeS-R2), and selenenic acid intermediates.